darraghmanning/2025-csc1097-mannind-8-gomezl-3/docs/proposal/proposal.md

 ### Introduction

+Getting a pharmaceutical to market is very expensive and time consuming.
+Part of this is understanding a CTP, a large document a vendor must refer to.
+Speeding up the clinical trial process can reduce costs and save lives, allowing new treatments to reach patients more quickly.

-This project is focused on developing a web-based application leveraging machine learning techniques to optimize the clinical trial process.
-Clinical trials are essential for validating the safety and efficacy of new treatments, but they can be complex, time-consuming, and costly.
-By streamlining key aspects of these trials, our platform aims to reduce trial time and improve patient compliance.
+This project is a web application leveraging machine learning techniques to optimize the clinical trial process.

 ### Outline

-The project aims to deliver a web-based application with two core features designed to assist both clinical trial vendors and patients:

-1. Automated Timeline Extraction for Vendors: Utilizes Natural Language Processing (NLP) to extract Patient-Reported Outcomes (PROs) and Clinician-Reported Outcomes (ClinROs) timelines from clinical trial protocols, presented in a structured calendar format.
-1. Generative AI for Patients: Generates instructional videos or images, using Generative AI, to guide patients in performing at-home clinical procedures described in trial documents.

-The application will enhance efficiency for vendors and provide accessible, clear instructions for patients, thereby improving compliance and the overall success of clinical trials.
+The app has two main features.

+1. Timeline Extraction: Uses NLP to extract PROs and ClinROs from CTPs, and presentes the info visually
+2. Image Generation: Generates instructional videos or images, from textual desciptions of patient procedures.

+Additionally we may add a feature where the user can interact with an LLM and ask questions about their timeline.

 ### Background

-The idea for this project stems from challenges encountered in clinical trials, where managing trial protocols and ensuring patient adherence are major bottlenecks.
-Many trials are delayed due to the complexity of manual data extraction and patient miscompliance with home procedures.
-With advancements in machine learning, especially in NLP and generative AI, these challenges can be addressed by automating repetitive tasks and creating interactive tools for patients.
+The idea for this project came from Lorena's experience in the field and first hand experience with the challenges encountered in clinical trials.
+We believe we can help both patients and the pharma companies with this project.

 ### Achievements

 **The project will deliver:**

-- **Automatic Timeline Extraction:** The web application will allow vendors to upload clinical trial protocols and receive structured timelines for PROs and ClinROs.
+- **Automatic Timeline Extraction:**

-- **Generative AI Media for Patients:** The application will generate personalized step-by-step instructional videos or images based on textual descriptions, allowing patients to confidently follow trial procedures.
+- **Generative AI Media for Patients:**

 **Target Users:**

-- **Vendors:** Companies managing clinical trials, who need efficient ways to handle protocol documents and schedules.
+- **Vendors:** Companies managing clinical trials,
-- **Patients:** Participants in clinical trials, especially those required to follow specific procedures at home.
+- **Patients:** Participants in clinical trials.

 ### Justification

 **The project is essential because:**

-- **Speeding Up Trials:** Clinical trial protocols are lengthy and complex, and manually extracting schedules is inefficient.
+- **Speeding Up Trials:** Clinical trial protocols are lengthy and expensive, and manually extracting schedules is inefficient.
 Automating this process saves time and resources.

 - **Improving Patient Compliance:** Patients often struggle to follow complex clinical procedures at home.
-Clear, AI-generated visual instructions can help reduce errors and enhance adherence.
+Clear, AI-generated visual instructions can help reduce errors.

+- **Getting treatment to market:** The longer these trials take the longer critically sick individuals are unable to access medicine that could be life-saving.

 **Use Cases:**

-- **Vendors**: Can use the platform to manage multiple clinical trials more efficiently.
-- **Patients**: Will benefit from easy-to-follow instructional videos, improving the overall success of the trials.
+- **Vendors**: Automate and shorten the process of making a timeline from a CTP
+- **Patients**: Get visual instuctions on the procedures they must perform in the CTP

 ### Programming language(s)

-The project will primarily be developed using the following languages:

 - **Python:** Backend processing, NLP, and AI model integration.
 - **JavaScript (React JS):** Frontend development for the web interface.

 ### Programming tools / Tech stack

-- **Backend:** Python (Django framework) for server-side logic, with most of the machine learning models and data processing being handled in Python.
+- **Backend:** Django framework
-- **Frontend:** React JS for building a responsive, user-friendly web interface.
+- **Frontend:** React JS
 - **Database:** MongoDB will be used for storing protocol documents, patient data, and generated timelines.
 - **Machine Learning:** OpenAI models for generative AI and Adobe API for PDF extraction.
-- **Other Tools:** Graphing tools for visualizing extracted timelines in an intuitive calendar format.
+- **Other Tools:** Some visual tool to display the extracted timeline data.

 ### Hardware

-No non-standard hardware components are required.
-Users will interact with the application through standard web browsers.
+Any device with browser access.

 ### Learning Challenges

 This project involves several technologies that require learning:

 1. **Natural Language Processing (NLP):** Applying NLP for timeline extraction from clinical protocols.
-2. **Generative AI Models:** Using text-to-image and text-to-video generation tools, which require understanding of generative AI and computer vision techniques.
+2. **Generative AI Models:** Learn how to use text-to-image and image-to-text tools.
-3. **Adobe API Integration:** Understanding Adobe’s PDF extraction API to effectively parse clinical trial protocols.
+3. **Adobe API Integration:** Understand how to use this tool to parse clinical trial protocols.
-4. **React JS:** While JavaScript is a common language, building a complex frontend application in React may present learning challenges.
+4. **React JS:** Building a complex frontend application in React may present learning challenges.
-5. **Clinical Trial Knowledge:** Gaining an understanding of how clinical trials are structured, including their phases, key outcomes (PROs, ClinROs), and the overall workflow involved in trial management.
+5. **Clinical Trial Knowledge:** Gaining an understanding of how clinical trials are structured,.

 ### Breakdown of work

-> Clearly identify who will undertake which parts of the project.
->
-> It must be clear from the explanation of this breakdown of work both that each student is responsible for
-> separate, clearly-defined tasks, and that those responsibilities substantially cover all of the work required
-> for the project.

 #### Lorena's Responsibilities